devrontombacco/Free-Tools-For-Mobile-Develeopment/README.md

 ![](Free_Tools_For_Mobile_Development.png)

 Below is a list I've been curating of free tools I use when making mobile apps.
 It's been really useful to me and I thought I'd share what I've found with the community.
-My main goal here is to have free resources that can help you if you're stuck, if you need to reference something, or just to give you ideas in general.
-The resources here are either completely free or have a free "tier" you can sign up to.
-Also, I prefer wherever possible to use mainly online tools as opposed to software you download in order to save hard disk space.
-Reach out to me or create PR if you want to add anything :)
+My main goal here is to have free resources that can help you if you're stuck, if you need to reference something or just to give you ideas in general.
+These resources are either completely free or have a free tier you can sign up to.
+Wherever possible I try to use mainly online tools as opposed to software you download in order to save hard disk space.
+However, some of these tools can be downloaded on the app store.

+Pull Requests welcome!

 <br/>